jportella93/jon-portella-blog/content/blog/the-one-thing-you-need-to-know-to-avoid-css-overflow/index.md

 ---
 title: The One Thing You Need to Know To Avoid CSS Overflow
+spoiler: >-
-spoiler: Learn how to prevent CSS overflow with variable-length text using a simple wrapper component that keeps text on one line.
+  Learn how to prevent CSS overflow with variable-length text using a simple wrapper component that keeps text on one line.
-date: "2021-03-25T12:55:11.037Z"
+date: '2021-03-25T12:55:11.037Z'
+hasNewsletterBeenSent: true
 ---

 # The One Thing You Need To Know To Avoid CSS Multiline Wrapping